Biden, Trump supporters hold rallies in downtown Indy after presidential election call

 At the same time, she said she is disappointed in the results and feels Trump has done a lot for the United States.

-She explained she hopes Trump continues to fight despite Saturday’s election announcement.
+She explained that she hopes Trump continues to fight despite Saturday’s election announcement.

 Nearby, supporters of Trump protested Biden’s victory at the Indiana Statehouse by holding a “Stop the Steal” rally.

-Dozens rallied at Indiana’s Statehouse, holding signs that read “Stop the Steal,” “justice for voters,” and “you’ve been caught,” protesting the results of the election as Trump announced in a statement Saturday in a statement the election is “far from over.”
+Dozens rallied at Indiana’s Statehouse, holding signs that read “Stop the Steal,” “justice for voters,” and “you’ve been caught,” protesting the results of the election as Trump announced in a statement Saturday the election is “far from over.”